jcharsha2003/Udyog_Saarathi2.0/README.md

 **Live App**: [udyo_saarathi.com](https://udyog-saarathi.vercel.app/)
 **GitHub Repo**: [GitHub Link](https://github.com/jcharsha2003/Udyog_Saarathi2.0/)
-## It will take time to log in ,because we use a free server
+## It will take time to log in , because we use a free server
 > Udyog Saarathi is a socially-driven platform built to support **Persons with Disabilities (PWDs)** by connecting them to job opportunities, skill-enhancement resources, and educational tools — all in one place.

 ---